jeffrey-agyepong/beyond-the-grave-blog-vuepress/docs/_posts/2021-02-12-interview-symphony-of-heaven.md

 **David:** Justin K. Broadrick for being such a visionary for bands like Napalm Death, Godflesh and Jesu.
 Also, I’ve always loved Peter Espevoll from Extol (especially Undeceived) vocally as the layered approach really hit my ear pleasingly.

-**Mason** For me, first off, I will always have a place in my heart for Bruce Fitzhugh of Living Sacrifice.
+**Mason:** For me, first off, I will always have a place in my heart for Bruce Fitzhugh of Living Sacrifice.
 The man can do no wrong, vocally, in my eyes.
 Chuck Shuldiner (Death), Max Cavalera (Sepultura, Cavalera Conspiracy), Kris McCaddon (The Famine, Embodyment), Matt Plunkett (Abated Mass of Flesh), Tom Araya (Slayer), and Elisha Mullins (The Burial) are probably my all-time, as of this interview, favorite vocalists.
 I believe all of them play an instrument as well.

 <br>